 Documentation that supports real operations

 The examples are not live site procedures.
-They are simplified, anonymized and generalized to demonstrate documentation structure, operational thinking and governance principles without exposing sensitive details.
+They are simplified, anonymized and generalized to demonstrate documentation structure, operational thinking and governance principles without exposing sensitive operational details.

 Core documentation areas